 Decide whether you will address the rumor .
 Not all rumors can or should be addressed.
-You and your team will need to consider all influencing factors together to decide if you should take action to address misinformation.
-Sometimes, not taking action is the best decision.
+You and your team will need to consider all influencing factors together to decide if you should take action to address rumors.
+Sometimes, not acting is the best decision.
 During emergencies, these decision-making processes may change as priorities change.
-Take action to address misinformation Identify the kind of misinformation that is spreading.
-Rumors often recycle common misinformation narratives.
-These patterns can help you organize your approaches to misinformation and consider approaches that may be successful for a narrative of concern.
-Consider levels of risk from misinformation, which can influence the extent of efforts that should be made to manage the rumors.
+Take action to address rumors Ц Identify the kind of rumors that are spreading.
+Rumors often recycle common misleading narratives.
+These patterns can help you organize your approaches to misinformation and consider actions that may be successful for a narrative of concern.
+Consider levels of risk from rumors, which can influence the extent of efforts that should be made to manage them.
 Characterize your priority audience and your communication goals for them.
 Upon detecting rumors, identify the audiences you want to focus on.
 Often, these are groups of people who may be most impacted or would be most likely to believe a rumor.
-Goals for these populations often include raising awareness about relevant facts, building resilience, and/or providing factual alternative explanations.
+Goals for these populations often include raising awareness about relevant facts, building resilience, and/or providing factual counterpoints.
 Choose an action approach .
-You can approach misinformation in different ways, and some require more resources than others.
-Often, these include amplifying accurate information, filling information voids, leveraging trusted messengers and engaging communities, fact-checking/debunking, prebunking/inoculations, and improving health literacy.
+You can approach rumors in different ways, and some require more resources than others.
+Often, these include amplifying accurate information, filling information voids, leveraging trusted messengers and engaging communities, fact-checking/debunking, prebunking/inoculating, and/or improving health literacy.
 Select communications channels and trusted messengers .
-The best communications channel(s) for a message that addresses misinformation is the platform(s) on which the rumor is spreading.
+The best communications channel(s) for a message that addresses a rumor is the platform(s) on which it is spreading.
 Prioritize these channels by how accessible messages will be to target audiences.
 You can add other channels-like social media, in-person engagement opportunities, and traditional and digital media-to your priority list based on their popularity, user-friendliness, and/or trustworthiness.
 Choose strategic ways to frame your messages .
 You can guide audiences toward receiving messages in intended ways by framing them strategically.
 Match messages to the motivations of audiences, such as by framing information that audiences might not accept easily in a way that aligns with their moral values or by focusing on desirable outcomes or benefits they can receive.
 Create and disseminate your messages using good practices .
 Messages should be structured in ways that highlight empathy, connect with audiences' values, empower action, and address misleading claims.
 Use plain and accessible language, tone, and visuals that resonate with audiences when creating messages.
 You may need to adjust approaches to be effective across different audiences.
-Even if you can't act, address misinformation in other ways.
+Even if you can't act, address rumors in other ways .
 Sometimes it may not be appropriate to respond to a rumor.
 Still, you can rely on strategic partners, amplify trusted voices, and continue to engage in community outreach activities.
 It is also important to keep reassessing the decision not to act in case the situation gets worse.
-Evaluate anti-misinformation messages Gather feedback about your messages.
-Although understanding the effectiveness of messages and efforts to manage misinformation is difficult, these activities will help you know ifmessages are understandable, relevant, or effective and if they are reaching intended audiences.
+Evaluate key messages Evaluate key messages Gather feedback about your messages .
+Although understanding the effectiveness of messages and efforts to manage rumors are difficult, these activities will help you know if messages are understandable, relevant, or effective and if they are reaching intended audiences.